 If you want to get more omega-3s in your diet, salmon’s your fish.
 Wild salmon has a whopping 1,774 mg per six ounce serving.
 Farmed salmon has even more, with 4,504 milligrams of these healthy fats.
-With it’s rich flavor, it’s high in protein and relatively low in calories.
-According to the United States Deperatment of Agriculture (USDA), three ounces of salmon contains around 145 calories.
+With its rich flavor, it’s high in protein and relatively low in calories.
+According to the United States Department of Agriculture (USDA), three ounces of salmon contains around 145 calories.
 Cut this down to around two ounces in order to count it as one PowerFuel on the Nutrisystem program.

-2. Tuna (albacore and light)
+2. Tuna (Albacore and Light)

 Another omega-3-rich fish is albacore tuna.
 It contains 733 milligrams of omega-3s per three ounce serving, coming in behind salmon and swordfish.
 Swordfish is one of the highest in mercury and other pollutants.
 It’s also over-fished, so tuna is a much better choice.
 Light tuna has only 228 milligrams of omega-3s, but it’s lower in mercury than albacore.
 If you’re a tuna lover, you might want to alternate between the two in order reduce your intake of this toxin.
 According to the USDA, Albacore contains 108 calories per three ounce serving, while light tuna has only 89 calories.
 Either would be a perfect PowerFuel on your Nutrisystem plan!